Texas

 from the same site approximate the skull in question.
 Hence,

-it is my opinion that this exceptionally large skull was not
+opinion that this exceptionally large skull was not the result

 Extraordinary